-Food cravings aren't abnormal.
+Do you experience food cravings?
+We can assure you that having food cravings aren’t abnormal!
 In fact, we'd say the majority of our clients and even some of us have our vices!
 Whether it's chocolate, sweets or fast food, we believe the key to tackling your cravings is to accept them, understand them and then manage them.

-In this article we hope to give you some answers and actionable steps to make these last few weeks of lockdown work for you, instead of against you!
+In this article we hope to give you some answers and actionable steps to what we believe the key is to tackling your cravings.

 1. Ride The Crave

 This can be a surprise to some, but rather than advise to fight the craving, we usually suggest first accepting it.
 If you rely purely on willpower to get you through, then you may fall short and ultimately feel guilty if you don't abstain.